-Or did you know that of the active cases over 90% of patients are only in a mild non-threatening condition?
+Or did you know that of the active cases 98% of patients are only in a mild non-threatening condition?

 Hopefully these 5 facts about coronavirus will help you cut through the murky waters of misinformation out there and help you stay calm.